-The annual water quality sampling event was completed for selected surface water monitoring stations on May 24-26, 2022.
+The annual water quality sampling event was completed for selected surface water monitoring stations on May 15-15, 2023.
 Field chemistry parameters (temperature, pH, conductivity and dissolved oxygen) were recorded at the time of sampling and observations on the flow volume and appearance of the surface water station were noted.
-The 2022 laboratory results are included in Table C-4.
+The 2023 laboratory results are included in Table C-4.

-Duplicate samples were obtained at stations SW6A and SW17A.
-The results of the 2022 surface water duplicate analysis are provided on Table C-5.
-The relative percent difference (RPD) was calculated for the duplicate results and was within 20% for all of the parameters at SW6A; however, the RPDs for most major ions, nutrients and some metals were notably elevated.
-The total suspended solids are notably higher in the original sample compared to the duplicate and is the likely cause of the elevated RPDs for these parameters.
-Both the original and duplicate results for these parameters were within the historic range of concentrations at their respective sampling locations.
-Therefore, the 2022 surface water quality results are considered to be representative of conditions in the field at the time of sampling.
+Duplicate samples were obtained at stations SW17 and BC Control.
+The results of the 2023 surface water duplicate analysis are provided on Table C-6.
+The relative percent difference (RPD) was calculated for the duplicate results and was within 20% for all of the parameters at SW17 and BC Control.
+Therefore, the 2023 surface water quality results are considered to be representative of conditions in the field at the time of sampling.

 Surface water quality analytical results are compared to the Provincial Water Quality Objectives (PWQO) (MECP, July 1994 and updates).
-The water quality samples obtained in 2022 generally met the PWQO with the exception of the following:
+The water quality samples obtained in 2023 generally met the PWQO with the exception of the following:

-- → Total phosphorus concentrations at SW0-2, SW10, SW11A, SW11B, SW11D, SW11E, SW17A and SW21C. - → Aluminum concentrations at SW3, SW10, SW11A, SW11B, SW11D, SW11E, SW14, SW16, SW17, SW17A, SW21C, SW77, PR Control and BC Control. - \rightarrow Cobalt and copper concentrations at SW10 and SW11E. - → Iron concentrations at SW3, SW10, SW11A, SW11E, SW16, SW17 and SW17A. - \rightarrow The lead and vanadium concentrations at SW10.
+- Total phosphorus concentrations at SW0-2, and SW16. - Aluminum concentrations at SW11E, SW16, SW17, SW18 and BC Control. - Cobalt, copper and iron concentrations at SW16. - The zinc concentration at SW15.

-The 2022 PWQO exceedances in the surface water samples are generally consistent with historic results.
+The 2023 PWQO exceedances in the surface water samples are generally consistent with historic results.

-4.4 QUARRY DISCHARGE
+4.4 Quarry Discharge